kayaoglutuncay/max78000/src/timers.md

     a.
 This affects only the first period; subsequent timer periods always reset the <a href="#table19-9">TMRn_CNT</a> field to 0x0000 0001.

-9. Enable the timer peripheral as described in *Timer Clock Sources*.
+9. Enable the timer peripheral as described in [Timer Clock Sources](#timer-clock-sources).

 ### Continuous Mode (1)
 In continuous mode, the <a href="#table19-9">TMRn_CNT</a> field increments until it matches the